meta-llama/llama-recipes/tutorials/chatbot/README.md

 - Volume: The amount of data needed depends on the complexity of the task and the variability of the language in your domain.
 Generally, more data leads to a better-performing model, but aim for high-quality, relevant data.

-Here, we are going to use [self-instruct](https://arxiv.org/abs/2212.10560) idea and use OpenAI GPT3 model to build our dataset, for details please check this [doc](./data_pipelines/REAME.md).
+Here, we are going to use [self-instruct](https://arxiv.org/abs/2212.10560) idea and use Llama model to build our dataset, for details please check this [doc](./data_pipelines/REAME.md).

 2. **Data Formatting**